Green Beans, Greek Style (Fasolakia Lathera)

 6. Some will add fresh, chopped parsley on top of the green beans, half-way through cooking.

-Question: what is the difference between cutting the greens in half or sliced on the diagonal, French style
+Question of the day: what is the difference between cutting the greens in half or sliced on the diagonal, French style

 1. Cutting green bean in half is for faster cooking and sautéing.